yshah9103/Yolov3-for-Custom-Datasets/README.md

-# Yolov3 Implementation for Custom and Pretrained dataset
+# Yolov3 Implementation for Custom and Pretrained datasets

+## Person Detection and Classification

+## Traffic Light Detection and Classification